nordmanndev/ubuntu-server-setup/README.md

 - [X] setup nginx
 - [X] setup uWSGI
 - [X] Fix broken tests
+- [ ] Check the git config, I think it doesn't work because the command needs to be run as the new user
 - [ ] setup [pyenv](https://github.com/pyenv/pyenv-installer)
 - [ ] minimize / eliminate user input for some operations like _Unattended upgrades_, _Postgres setup_, etc.
 - [ ] Further server hardening to quench any lurking paranoia 🕵🏿‍♀️💣🧨